Ninja Foodi AG551 Smart XL Grill and Air Fryer – the one appliance you really need (cooking review) - Cybershack

 Let’s start with a roast chicken and veggies as a guide

-The 4 quarts (3.8 litres) pan will hold about a 2kg chook – much larger would have possibly hit the splatter guard over the top fan and reduce heat and air circulation.
+The 5-litre pan will hold about a 2kg chook – much larger would have possibly hit the splatter guard over the top fan and reduce heat and air circulation.

 It’s a Coles chook (about $10), which gives us (as a couple) a roast quarter and some white and dark meat each.
 The remaining 600g goes into Mexican burritos (partially cooked in the Ninja) and a stir fry (wok).